 - Fun with Acronyms: Both ATMOS and UNIT use the "using letters from within the words" method.
 Although it was somewhat enforced for UNIT — they didn't before, but then the UN started being much more sensitive about its name being used.

-- Godwin's Law: Ross the UNIT soldier compares Rattigan's followers to Hitler's youth.
+- Godwin's Law: Ross the UNIT soldier compares Rattigan's followers to the Hitler Youth.
 It has dawn excercise and special diets and stuff.

 - Grammar Nazi: